-A student pharmacist may request a schedule review if there is a perceived conflict of interest or an unforeseen circumstance presents itself after schedules have been set.
+Student pharmacists are permitted a time period to review their schedules and may request a schedule review, if there is a perceived error or conflict of interest, by the deadline established by the OEE.
+A student pharmacist may also request a schedule review if an unforeseen circumstance presents itself after schedules have been set.
 The Schedule Request Review form must be submitted to the Office of Experiential Education within a week of knowledge of the event or circumstance.
 The Office will review the request and notify the student of the outcome as soon as possible.